github/training-kit/downloads/github-actions-cheat-sheet.md

 ### `jobs`
 A workflow run is made up of one or more jobs and run in parallel by default.
 Each job runs in a fresh instance of the virtual environment specified by `runs-on`.

-### `runs-on`
+#### `runs-on`
 Inside of the `jobs` collection, this is the type of virtual host machine to run the job on.
-Each job runs with a fresh instance of the virtual environment specified in by `runs-on`.

 Available virtual machine types are:

 - `ubuntu-latest`, `ubuntu-18.04`, or `ubuntu-16.04`
 - `windows-latest`, `windows-2019`, or `windows-2016`
 - `macOS-latest` or `macOS-10.14`

-### `steps`
+#### `steps`
 A job contains a sequence of tasks called `steps`.
-Steps can run commands, run setup tasks, or run an action in your repository, a public repository, or an action published in a Docker registry.
+Steps can run commands, run setup tasks, or run an action from your repository, a public repository, or an action published in a Docker registry.
 Each step runs in its own process in the virtual environment and has access to the workspace and filesystem.

-### `name` and `uses`
+#### `name` and `uses`
 The steps collection's `name` is simply for displaying the job in GitHub.
 It's not required but does improve readability.

 The `steps` collection's `uses` is to selects an action to run as part of a step in your job.
-You can use an action defined in the same repository as the workflow, a public repository elsewhere on GitHub, or in a published Docker container image.
-The repositories are specified in the syntax `owner/repo@reference`.
-For example:
+You can use an action defined in the same repository as the workflow, a public repository elsewhere on GitHub, or in a published Docker container image:

 ```
 steps
   - uses: actions/setup-node@master
 ```

-### `run`
+#### `run`
 Run command line programs using the operating system's shell.
-Each run keyword represents a new process and shell in the virtual environment.
-When you provide multi-line commands, each line runs in the same shell:
+Each run keyword represents a new process and shell in the virtual environment:

 ```
 - name: Install Dependencies